bergesinstitute/grafmethodenglish/book-4-unit-4.md

 1. Do you know anyone who speaks more than two languages?
 2. What is a place where you feel happy?
 3. What is a movie that you have seen more than once?
-4. Describe a person whose job you think is interesting.
+4. Do you have a friend whose job is very different from yours?